Yurink/docker-nfsen/README.md

 Docker NFSEN
 ============

-NFSEN is a frontent to NFDUMP.
+NFSEN is a frontend for NFDUMP.
 It is used to collect and process NetFlow data from network devices.

 How to run
 ----------